ethhub-io/ethhub/ethereum-101/monetary-policy/eth-2.0-economics.md

 ### Competition

 A very important factor in determining if staking ETH is worth it is comparing the net reward versus competition.
-Motivated by profit, miners and stakers do not necessarily care about improving or securing the ETH ecosystem.
+We should assume that stakers do not necessarily care about securing the Ethereum network but rather they are motivated by profit.
+There are many different categories of competition to consider:

+**<u>Decentralized Finance</u>**
 Decentralized finance applications such as [Compound Finance](https://compound.finance/), [Dharma](https://dharma.io/) and [Maker](https://makerdao.com/).
 These applications offer ways for users to lock up ETH and gain a reward \(interest\).
 Trying to understand what these offerings are or will be is something that should be considered.

+**<u>Other Investment Vehicles</u>**
+More traditional investment alternatives such as bonds, certificates of deposit, savings account, etc. can be considered competition to staking as well.
+While not as directly influencial to the decent as DeFi apps, they need to be considered.

+**<u>Alternative Staking Coins</u>**
 There is over [500 alternative PoS coins](https://masternodes.online/), with a reward structure.
 Why stake ETH, when one can earn more, with potentially less infrastructure and risk, on another coin?